-BASIC MEASUREMENTS RESULT COMMENTS % of own production under standard monitoring (excluding low-risk countries) 98% % of production volume where monitoring requirements for low-risk countries are fulfilled 1% FWF low risk policy should be implemented. $0 = policy$ is not implemented correctly.
-N/A = no production in low risk countries.
+BASIC MEASUREMENTS RESULT COMMENTS % of own production under standard monitoring (excluding low-risk countries) 98% % of production volume where monitoring requirements for low-risk countries are fulfilled 1% To be counted towards the monitoring threshold, FWF low-risk policy should be implemented.
+See indicator 2.9.
+(N/A = no production in low risk countries.)
 Meets monitoring requirements for tail-end production locations.
-Yes Total of own production under monitoring 99% Minimums: 1 year: 40%; 2 years 60%; 3 years+: 80-100% Measured as a percentage of turnover.
+Yes Requirement(s) for next performance check Total of own production under monitoring 99% Measured as percentage of production volume (Minimums: 1 year: 40%; 2 years 60%; 3 years+: 80-100%)

-PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.1 Specific staff person is designated to follow up on problems identified by monitoring system Уes Followup is a serious part of FWF membership, and cannot be successfully managed on an ad-hoc basis.
+PERFORMANCE INDICATORS RESULT RELEVANCE OF INDICATOR DOCUMENTATION SCORE MAX MIN 2.1 Specific staff person is designated to follow up on problems identified by monitoring system Yes Followup is a serious part of FWF membership, and cannot be successfully managed on an ad-hoc basis.
 Manuals, emails, etc., demonstrating who the designated staff person is.
 2 2 -2

-Comment: BP has a team of three persons who are responsible for the monitoring system.
+Comment: BP has a team of three people who are responsible for the monitoring system.
 The members of the team belong to the CSR and buying department.